digplan/json2xlsx/README.md

 Provide or pipe a JSON object to a new Excel XLSX file

-Takes an object with one worksheet (tab) per key, and a 2d array or array of objects Updates an existing file if already created
+Takes an object with one worksheet (tab) per key, and a 2d array or array of objects.
+Updates an existing file if already created.

 ````
 {